 Most fishermen who have just started out do not know exactly how to handle the fish after the catch.
 It is important to know how to handle the trout.
 This depends on the intention of your fishing.
 You may be fishing for fun, where you will need to release the fish back to the water (after a nice photo!), or you may be fishing for food.

-Note that trout need to be in the oxygen-rich water.
+Note that trout need to be in oxygen-rich water.
 Staying out of water for as little as 15 seconds can kill the fish.
 Do not conclude that the fish has survived if you see it swim away.

 When you catch the rainbow trout, keep it in your net and immerse the net in the water.
 Turn the fish upside down to disorient it- it becomes easier to hold them.
 When the photographer is ready, hold the trout gently for just a few seconds out of the water.
 Hold it with one hand just in front of the tail.
 Do not hold it too tightly as this may tempt it to wiggle away.

-If you want to release the fish, you must remove the fly in its mouth.
+If you want to release the fish, you must remove the fly from its mouth.
 Use a good pair of forceps for this job.
 Remember to always keep the fish in the water.
 Once you remove the hook, release the trout preferably into some quieter water.
 If the fish is bleeding, it is better to keep it because the chances of survival are low.

 Take care not to drop the fish onto the bank, especially from a great height.
 Their survival rate is reduced if they end up flapping on the rocks.